getchui/sample-apps/python/python_dist_bundle/readme.md

 - `blur_live_streaming.py` uses OpenCV to grab frames from the webcam then runs face detection.
 The detected faces are then blurred.
 The annotated video is then displayed in real time.

-### Pose Estimation
+### Head and Pose Estimation
-- `head_pose_estimation.py` demonstrates how to compute the yaw pitch and roll of a face image.
+- `head_pose_estimation_live_stream.py` uses OpenCV to grab frames from the webcam then draws the head pose axes on the live stream.

 - `body_pose_estimation.py` demonstrates how to draw the human body pose on an input image.

-- `body_pose_live_streaming.py` is a combination of `head_pose_estimation.py` and `body_pose_estimation.py`, and uses OpenCV to grab frames from the webcam then draws the body pose as well as the head orientation axis arrows on the live stream.
+- `body_pose_live_streaming.py` uses OpenCV to grab frames from the webcam then draws the body pose on the live stream.

 ### Liveness
 - `blink_detection_live_streaming.py` demonstrates the use of our blink detection API.